ranjanrsorte/aws-learning/Developer_Notes.md

         - Can copy a snapshot into an encrypted one
       - To Encrypt an un-encrypted RDS database:
         - Create a snapshot of the un-encrypted database
-        - Copy the snapshot and enable encryption foe the snapshot
+        - Copy the snapshot and enable encryption for the snapshot
         - Restore the database from the ecrypted snapshot
         - Migrate application to the encrypted new database and delete the old un-encrypted database.